neologd/mecab-unidic-neologd/README.md

 ## Getting started
 ### Dependencies

-We build mecab-unidic-neologd using the source code of mecab-unidic at installing phase.
+We build mecab-unidic-NEologd using the source code of mecab-unidic at installing phase.

 You should install following libraries using apt or yum, homebrew, source-code.